turingschool/mod-0-curriculum/session2/index.md

 - Pour coffee into cat mug
 ```

-Here is an example of more technical pseudocode.
-Ultimately, how you write your own pseudocode depends on your personal preference and your audience (if it will be shared).

 #### Pseudocode Practice (2 mins)
 On your own, write some pseudocode for how you would make a **Peanut Butter + Jelly sandwich** - remember, think about how you can break this "problem" up into the smallest parts possible to allow for the clearest instructions!